ablab/spades/README.md

 Only FASTQ or BAM files are supported as input.

 The selection of k-mer length is non-trivial for IonTorrent.
 If the dataset is more or less conventional (good coverage, not high GC, etc), then use our [recommendation for long reads](#sec3.4) (e.g. assemble using k-mer lengths 21,33,55,77,99,127).
 However, due to increased error rate some changes of k-mer lengths (e.g. selection of shorter ones) may be required.
 For example, if you ran SPAdes with k-mer lengths 21,33,55,77 and then decided to assemble the same data set using more iterations and larger values of K, you can run SPAdes once again specifying the same output folder and the following options: `--restart-from k77 -k 21,33,55,77,99,127 --mismatch-correction -o <previous_output_dir>`.
 Do not forget to copy contigs and scaffolds from the previous run.
-We're planning to tackle issue of selecting k-mer lengths for IonTorrent reads in next versions.
+We are planning to tackle issue of selecting k-mer lengths for IonTorrent reads in next versions.

 You may need no error correction for Hi-Q enzyme at all.
 However, we suggest trying to assemble your data with and without error correction and select the best variant.